[post updated in April 2016 with 2015 data]

-Using data from the BITRE 2011 yearbook, it is possible to calculate an estimated annual kms per passenger car.
+Using data from the BITRE 2015 yearbook, it is possible to calculate estimated annual kms per passenger car.
 For this I’m comparing the number of vehicles at the motor vehicle census date with an estimate of total car kms in the previous 12 months (straight line interpolation of BITRE year ending June figures).
-This isn’t a perfect measure as the number of cars grows throughout the 12 month period where kms are taken, but it is still a guide to the trend.
+This isn’t a perfect measure as the number of cars grows throughout the 12 month period where kilometres are taken, but it is still a guide to the trend.

 What about motorcycles?

-This chart still shows a slow-down after 2008, so it doesn’t look like rising motorcycle ownership explains the car ownership slow-down.
+This chart still shows a slow-down after 2008, so it doesn’t look like rising motorcycle ownership fully explains the slow-down in car ownership.
 Motorcycle ownership took off in 2004, but car ownership slowed in 2008.

 What about the ageing population?

 Could the data be impacted by a changing age profile?
-Very old people are probably less likely to drive and hence own a car, so maybe this would lead to a declining car ownership rate per head of population as a greater portion of the population is older.
+We know that older aged people are less likely to have their driver’s license and are more likely to live in a household with lower car ownership (refer above), so maybe this would lead to a declining car ownership rate per head of population as a greater portion of the population is older.